gershnik/wsdd-native/README.md

 ### Prerequisites

 * Git
 * C++20 capable compiler.
-Compilers known to work are GCC 11.3, Clang 13, Xcode 13 or above.
+Minimal compilers known to work are GCC 10.2, Clang 13 and Xcode 13.
-* CMake 3.23 or greater.
+* CMake 3.25 or greater.
 If your distribution CMake is older than that you can download a newer version from https://cmake.org/download/
-* Optional: if you wish to enable `systemd` integration make sure you have `libsystemd` library and headers installed on your system.
+* Optional: On Linux if you wish to enable `systemd` integration make sure you have `libsystemd` library and headers installed on your system.
 On APT systems use:
   ```bash
   sudo apt install libsystemd-dev
   ```